K-Borchert/Postman-Power-BI-REST-API/Pre-requisites/README.md

 <img width="198" alt="image" src="https://user-images.githubusercontent.com/63601923/181196392-a0195f14-8d17-4fe5-bd2b-8f3879bb1eeb.png">

-All you have to do is to registre a new App
+All you have to do is to register a new App

 <img width="402" alt="image" src="https://user-images.githubusercontent.com/63601923/181196632-2f06a93a-2446-423c-81e7-a7cf31e64d58.png">